ThisIsntTheWay/nixie_clock/README.md

 ## Progress
 Circuit diagrams and gerber files are currently WIP and not yet ready for release.<br/>
 Software-wise, the following features have been implemented so far:
- - [X] Implement webserver
+ - [X] Implement webserver.
- - [X] Implement RTC
+ - [X] Implement RTC.
- - [X] Implement config files
+ - [X] Implement config files.
- - [X] Change configs from webGUI
+ - [X] Change configs from webGUI.
- - [ ] Implement proper manual time control
+ - [ ] Implement proper manual time control.
- - [ ] Implement nixie logic
+ - [ ] Implement nixie logic.
- - [ ] Implement nixie config in webGUI
+ - [ ] Implement nixie config in webGUI.
- - [ ] Store SSID and PSK in config files
+ - [ ] Store SSID and PSK in config files.
- - [ ] Change network settings from webGUI
+ - [ ] Change network settings from webGUI.